The genus Moraea can be divided into five groups: Galaxia, Gynandriris, Hexaglottis, Homeria, and Moraea.

 Moraea lilacina Goldblatt & J.C.Manning is endemic to the Little Karoo where it grows on lower slopes in loamy soil.
 It is a slender plant growing to 30 cm with a narrow single leaf and a lilac-mauve flower with a yellow nectar guide.
 It flowers in spring.
 It can be confused with Moraea regalis but has smaller different colored flowers and shorter filaments.
 It is probably related to Moraea unguiculata.
 Photos below from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Moraea lugubris (Salisb.)
 Goldblatt is found on mostly damp sandstone soils and it flowers in late winter into spring and has blue short lived flowers.
-The first photo by Bob Rutemoeller shows flowering plants in Gordon Summerfield's collection.
-The other photos were taken September 2003 by Bob Rutemoeller and Mary Sue Ittner in the Darling reserve, West Coast, South Africa.
-Corm photo by Michael Mace.
+The first photo was taken by Cameron McMaster near Darling on the West Coast.
+The next three photos were taken September 2003 by Bob Rutemoeller and Mary Sue Ittner in the Darling reserve, West Coast, South Africa.
+The fifth was taken by Bob Rutemoeller of flowering plants in Gordon Summerfield's collection.
+The corm photos were taken by Michael Mace.

 Although Moraea lurida flowers are usually reported in the shades of maroon and pale yellow shown above, in some areas they can be quite variable.
 These photos by Cameron McMaster show many different color forms seen near Napier and in the Overberg.